 How content marketing builds brand authority and trust

 When you become a trusted source of information, you build a bigger audience of potential buyers who are more likely to make a purchase and more likely to tell others about how awesome your business is.
-At any given time, 96% of website visitors aren’t ready to buy so positioning your business as an authority in your field means that prospects will be much more likely to go to you when they are ready make a purchase.
+At any given time, 96% of website visitors aren’t ready to buy, so positioning your business as an authority in your field means prospects will be much more likely to go to you when they are ready to make a purchase.

 How content marketing generates leads